Early Post Asymptotic Giant Branch Instability: Does it Affect White Dwarf Hydrogen Envelope Mass?: Post AGB Stellar evolution models

 \section{Post AGB Stellar evolution models}

-We use the DEUCES code described by \cite{2023MNRAS.525.4700L} to evolve models of initial mass $1 M_\odot$ and $2 M_\odot$ from the pre-main sequence phase to the start of the WD cooling track.
+We use the DEUCES code described by \cite{2023MNRAS.525.4700L} to evolve models of initial mass $1 \> \mathrm{M}_\odot$ and $2 \> \mathrm{M}_\odot$ from the pre-main sequence phase to the start of the WD cooling track.
 Models are computed with and without inclusion of convective overshooting using the prescription of \cite{1997MNRAS.285..696S}.
-The main reason for inclusion of convective overshooting is to increase the chance of there being an EPAGBI phase as other instabilities can occur during the thermal pulse cycle (see \cite{1994A&A...290..807W}) that prevent continuing evolution past the end of the AGB.
+The main reason for inclusion of convective overshooting is to increase the chance of there being an EPAGBI phase as other instabilities can occur during the thermal pulse cycle [see \cite{1994A&A...290..807W}] that prevent continuing evolution past the end of the AGB.

-\subsection{Evolution of the \texorpdfstring{$1 M_\odot$}{} model}
+\subsection{Evolution of the \texorpdfstring{$1 \> \mathrm{M}_\odot$}{} model}

-In figure \ref{fig:figure1}, we show the evolutionary track in the Hertzsprung-Russell diagram (HRD) of our $1 M_\odot$ model up to the point at which the EPAGBI begins.
+In figure \ref{fig:figure1}, we show the evolutionary track in the Hertzsprung-Russell diagram (HRD) of our $1 \> \mathrm{M}_\odot$ model from the Zero Age Main Sequence (ZAMS) up to the point at which the EPAGBI begins (marked by the open star).
 This model experiences 9 helium flashes on the thermally pulsing asymptotic giant branch.
 Some properties of the model on the ZAMS are given in the first line of table \ref{tab:table1}.
 Here, $M_H$ and $M_{He}$ are the total hydrogen mass and total helium mass, respectively.
-The photospheric mass fractions of H, He, $^{12}C$, $^{14}N$, and $^{16}O$, are $X_H, X_{He}, X_{^{12}C}, X_{^{14}N}$ and $X_{^{16}O}$, respectively.
-The final column shows the photospheric lithium abundance, $X_{^{7}Li}$.
+The photospheric mass fractions of H, He, $^{12}\mathrm{C}$, $^{14}\mathrm{N}$, and $^{16}\mathrm{O}$, are $X_\mathrm{H}, X_{\mathrm{He}}, X_{^{12}\mathrm{C}}, X_{^{14}\mathrm{N}}$ and $X_{^{16}\mathrm{O}}$, respectively.
+The final column shows the photospheric lithium abundance, $X_{^{7}\mathrm{Li}}$.
 The same properties of the model after it has left the AGB and just before the onset of the EPAGBI are given in the second line of the table.
 At this stage, the surface lithium abundance corresponds to depletion by a factor of 36 relative to the initial pre-main sequence lithium abundance.